 Brooke Pryor is a sportswriter at North State Journal, a new newspaper covering the state of North Carolina.
 A graduate of UNC-Chapel Hill, Pryor previously worked at The Herald-Sun in Durham.
 In this interview, conducted by email, Pryor discusses her job, describes how editing and headline writing work at the NSJ, and offers advice to college students looking to go into sports journalism.

-Q. Describe your internship experience.
-What was your typical workday like?
+Q. Describe your job at North State Journal.
+What is your typical workweek like?

 A. The best/worst thing about working for a newspaper, and a startup newspaper no less, is that there’s no pattern to my workweek.
 Most of the time I love variety in my job, but it can also be a little draining to be on call all the time.

 My schedule at least starts the same every week when I send in a story budget to my editor Monday morning.
 He’ll usually shoot back an email green-lighting the good stuff and tells me to scrap anything else.

 Then I get to work reporting on all the different stories.
 As I write this, I’m sitting in the Durham Bulls Athletic Park procrastinating on a story about Rays top prospect Blake Snell.
 I just finished talking to him, so I want to transcribe the interview and then start writing or at least formulate a lede and an angle.